Projects

 Bear Lake Data Repository: Bear Lake Environmental Data Accessibility and Preservation

-The Bear Lake data repository will enhance the accessibility and preservation of the invaluable datasets collected at Bear Lake over the last century.
-It will provide unprecedented, convenient, and open access to modern and historic chemical, biological, and physical datasets.
-This will be the needed foundation for advancing science at Bear Lake, and a critical step for well-informed decision making and sustainable management.
-Projected date of completion: July 2024.
+The Bear Lake data repository enhances the accessibility and preservation of the invaluable datasets collected at Bear Lake over the last century.
+It provides unprecedented, convenient, and open access to modern and historic chemical, biological, and physical datasets.
+This is the needed foundation for advancing science at Bear Lake, and a critical step for well-informed decision making and sustainable management.

 Improving the Understanding of High-Dimensional Lake State Transitions in Bear Lake Idaho-Utah Using Machine Learning